Finding the best eco-friendly laundry detergent is tough.

 First of all, despite being perfectly safe for sensitive skin and delicate clothes, both whites and colors, Earth Breeze laundry detergent has a well-performing, concentrated formula.
 In fact, its cleaning power ranked in the top three results across darks, whites, and colored clothes.

 Second, they work well with all types of machines and plumbing, including HE (high-efficiency) washing machines, since they produce no suds.
-They are also safe for septic tanks and greywater.
+They are also a safe laundry detergent for septic systems and greywater.

 Third, Earth Breeze is formulated with a 100% eco-friendly formula.
 They use only primary alcohol ethoxylate, sodium dodecyl sulfate, and sodium acetate trihydrate, which are vegan-friendly, plant-based ingredients, and they leave out harmful chemicals like surfactants, including phosphates and sodium laureth sulfate.